Religion - Religious Beliefs

 sense to update your knowledge-base, especially when other

-people depend on you and rely on you to help them, and also guide them
+people depend on you and rely on you to help them, and also to

 through this world.